Kotesitory/Aquarium/README.md

 ## Part 2 - Movement

 In this part I was tasked with implementing the movement in the game.
 I am going for an underwater sort of floating movement.
 So I decided the best way is to not restrict the player to moving only on the terrain surrface but also up above (as if swimming underwater).
 I achieved this by applying a force in the direction of the front vector for the main player camera.
 The movement was rather simple however getting user input was the challenging part.
 Since I do not own a game pad, I resorted to a mobile app that emulates a gamepad on another phone and is connected to the phone running the game via bluetooth.
 I used the [Gamepad VR](https://play.google.com/store/apps/details?id=com.kunkunsoft.gamepadforvr&hl=en_US&gl=US) app for the gamepad emulation.
 This alloved me to controll the player in the game.
 A short demo of the movement in action can be seen [here](https://drive.google.com/file/d/1Sc6ewQEjzIUuawLsqnPdKuepgZswlBLV/view).
+The app can be installed by downloading and installing the `.apk` file [here](project_assets/project.apk)

 ## Part 3 - UI and Menus